Osteoporosis - Bone loss

 Frequently asked questions / FAQs about Osteoporosis

-Osteoporosis occurs bones in your body become thin, fragile and weak, making them them far more vulnerable to breaks and fracture.
+Osteoporosis occurs bones in your body become thin, fragile and weak, making them far more vulnerable to breaks and fracture.
 When this happens, the bone becomes less dense, meaning a simple bump or minor accident can cause the bone itself to break.

 The main cause of osteoporosis is a deficiency in calcium, particularly over the term of your life.
-As you grow older, your bones require more calcium to maintain their strength, especially in women and people over 60, and this defiicinecy becomes much more common in later life.
+As you grow older, your bones require more calcium to maintain their strength, especially in women and people over 60, and this deficiency becomes much more common in later life.

-Unfortunately once the bone has lost density in old age, it's not able to be gained again.
-However by taking pro-active steps, you can prevent the bones losing any more density.
+Unfortunately, once the bone has lost density in old age, it's not able to be gained again.
+However, by taking proactive steps, you can prevent the bones losing any more density.

 While any bone can be affected by osteoporosis, some are more prone to a fracture as a result of the condition.
 The wrist, shoulder, hip and spine are all more likely to develop osteoporotic fractures, and it's important to maintain bone health to protect these areas.